 Speaking of no more use 😄 the site that the Colosseum sits on was once the location of an artificial lake from the Golden House of Nero.
 Following his demise, much of his luxurious palace was destroyed or put to public use including his private lake

 Fun Facts; A) The movie Gladiator was not filmed inside the Colosseum even though the director had permission.
-He decided it needed to look newer so built a stand-in Colosseum in Malta plus many of the location shots were computer generated B) You think of the Roman Empire & the name of Julius Caesar comes into your thoughts But he was never inside the Colosseum as the two never existed simultaneously where he was assassinated 125 years before the gladiator games even started
+He decided it needed to look newer so built a stand-in Colosseum in Malta, plus many of the location shots were computer generated B) You think of the Roman Empire and the name of Julius Caesar comes into your thoughts But he was never inside the Colosseum as the two never existed simultaneously, where he was assassinated 125 years before the gladiator games even started

 .

-The Colosseum was built with approximately 100,000 cubic meters / 3.5 million cubic feet of travertine limestone that was used for the main pillars, ground floor, external walls, the seats (they no longer exists) plus slabs of travertine were paved into the area to support the outer realm of the building The remaining areas were constructed with a mixture of concrete & held together by 300 tons of iron clamps
+The Colosseum was built with approximately 100,000 cubic meters / 3.5 million cubic feet of travertine limestone that was used for the main pillars, ground floor, external walls and the seats (they no longer exists) Also the slabs of travertine were paved into the area to support the outer realm of the building and the remaining site was constructed with a mixture of concrete that were held together by 300 tons of iron clamps

 As you can see there is not a lot of natural cover from the sun, so wear a hat plus lather up on the sunscreen as they say its a 90 minute roundtrip journey, but with crowds that timeline maybe optimistic

-As i sit on Waikiki Beach relaxing, you cannot help but notice Diamond Head Volcano (named after British Sailors in the 1800s who thought the calcite crystals in the lava rocks were diamonds) overlooking the island of Oahu & on the Pacific Ocean
+As i sit on Waikiki Beach relaxing, you cannot help but notice Diamond Head Volcano (named after when the British Sailors in the 1800s who thought the calcite crystals in the lava rocks were diamonds) overlooking the island of Oahu and sitting on the Pacific Ocean

 Now I've been told by the locals that the trail (1.1km /0.6 miles) to the rim is manageable for the average person, but when i said i was going to run it they rolled their eyes